 - Do they know the basics?
 Can they explain functional testing?
 What’s the difference between unit and integration testing?
 Have they ever coded before?
 While you shouldn’t expect your interviewee to be giving exact dictionary definitions, they should be able to convince you that they know what they’re talking about and are familiar with the software development and testing industry.

 - Ask about their process.
 Giving your potential new tester scenarios and asking them how they’d go about finding bugs or how they’d get rid of them is a more in-depth way to assess their testing knowledge.
 It’ll also give you a more expansive insight into their work style and help you recognize if they’ll be the right fit for the jobs that you need them to do.

 - Are they interested in the job?
 You need to know what you want from your candidates, but they need to be invested in the opportunity, as well.
 Do they seem interested in the projects they’ll be assigned and eager to bring new testing strategies to your QA game?
 Your new tester should be willing to learn and be invested in the development process.
-Many people don’t go into testing and stay without an end goal to transfer to a programming role, but make sure that either way the person is in for the long haul and is going to be an asset to your objectives.
+Make sure that either way the person is in for the long haul and is going to be an asset to your objectives.

-Hiring a new tester is a great opportunity to grow your company, learn new testing methods, improve current procedures and advance the efficiency of your software development strategy.
-In this way, it’s essential to the success of your organization, your product and your team that you put careful time and thought into choosing your next tester.
+Hiring a software tester is a great opportunity to grow your company, learn new testing methods, improve current procedures and advance the efficiency of your software development strategy.
+In this way, it’s essential to the success of your organization, your product and your team that you put careful time and thought into the job offer.